Is Eating Neem During Pregnancy Safe?

-- Applying a paste of Neem leaves or Neem – based creams on the stomach will help reduce the effects of stretch marks during pregnancy.
+- Applying a paste of neem leaf in pregnancy or Neem-based creams on the stomach will help reduce the effects of stretch marks during pregnancy.

-- Neem bath can also help with PUPPPs (Pruritic Urticarial Papules and Plaques), a common pregnancy rash that most often takes place during the later stages of pregnancy that spreads to the arms, buttocks and legs.
+- Neem baths can also help with PUPPPs (Pruritic Urticarial Papules and Plaques), a common pregnancy rash that most often takes place during the later stages of pregnancy and spreads to the arms, buttocks and legs.

 - A gentle and soothing Neem oil massage can be beneficial during pregnancy.
 It will relieve the itchiness that generally accompanies pregnancy due to the stretching of the skin, and it will reduce the appearance of stretch marks if done regularly.
 Remember to mix this with your choice of carrier oil.